LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Approach

-The consistency of Lawnicons is based on fundamentals and quality.
+Lawnicons style is based on fundamentals and quality.
 Please read it carefully to avoid any rework.
-In case of unclear wording, write to us in Discord.

-The main goal is to create high-quality icons in the style of Lawnicons.
+The main goal is to create high-quality icons in the Lawnicons style.
 The icons should make it clear which app will open.
 Sometimes, to achieve this goal, you need to create an icon from scratch.
-Don't copy original icons, neglecting the quality.
-Avoid compromise as much as possible.
+Don't sacrifice quality and avoid compromises.

 Tips:
 - Carefully study the Lawnicons design guidelines.